-- 7. When the district implements middle school programs: the middle schools will operate as follows: - a.
-Middle school teachers will teach a maximum of five (5) classes per day. - 8.
-Junior High School teachers shall be required to teach a maximum of five (5) classes per day. - b.
+- 7. When the district implements middle school programs: - a.
+Middle school teachers will teach a maximum of five (5) classes per day. - b.
 Advisory classes will be assigned to team members and will not be considered as one of the maximum assigned classes listed in a. above. - c.
-All middle school teachers will receive a daily team planning period a minimum of four days per week. - c.
-Middle school advisory classes will not count as a preparation - 9.8.
+Middle school advisory classes will not count as a preparation - 8.
 Every attempt will be made to limit the number of classroom preparations to three (3) under the semester system and two (2) under the trimester system, except: - a.
 Special Education, elective and exploratory teachers, i.e., music, physical education, applied technology areas, world language, fine arts, etc. - b.
 Teachers in a. above shall be assigned no more than four (4) preparations under the semester system and three (3) under the trimester system. - c.
 Middle school block classes in which teachers teach two (2) separate subjects shall be counted as two (2) preparations.
 Any preparations to be assigned in excess of the established limits will be discussed between the teacher and the building administrator.
 Final assignment decisions will rest with the building administrator. - d.
-Middle school advisory classes will not count as a preparation. - e.
-Should a teacher be assigned more than the stated preparations by the administration, the teacher shall be credited \$150.00 per excess preparation per semester or \$100 per trimester. - D. Shared-Teacher Responsibilities: A Memorandum of Understanding will be provided as an addendum to the Master Agreement. - E. All negotiations, including participation in grievance procedures, shall be conducted outside of duty hours.
+Should a teacher be assigned more than the stated preparations by the administration, the teacher shall be credited \$150.00 per excess preparation per semester or \$100 per trimester.. - D. Shared-Teacher Responsibilities: A Memorandum of Understanding will be provided as an addendum to the Master Agreement. - E. All negotiations, including participation in grievance procedures, shall be conducted outside of duty hours.
 However, should it become necessary that the representatives of the Board and Association to meet to discuss a problem of mutual interest, the parties, through mutual consent and with the Superintendent's approval, may schedule meetings during duty hours.
 In such cases, the teacher or teachers representing the Association shall not suffer loss of pay. - F. On days preceding holidays or vacations, teachers may leave at the conclusion of the student day, provided all students have left the building.